larsoyd/ArchLinuxTutorials/arch_kde_post_tutorial.md

 # these hooks are great for system maintenance
 #
 # pacdiff shows you if any .pacnew is on your system needed to merge
+#
 # reflector will run reflector any time mirrorlist updates
+#
 # paccache-hook is the GOAT. it cleans your cache after using pacman.
-# systemd-boot-pacman-hook needed to update systemd boot for you if you don't got the timer
-#
 yay -S --needed --noconfirm \
   pacdiff-pacman-hook-git \
   reflector-pacman-hook-git \
-  paccache-hook \
+  paccache-hook
-  systemd-boot-pacman-hook
 ```

 ### Install & Enable Nohang: